rapa-mit/CanvasBeaver/CACHING_FEATURE.md

-# Gradebook Caching Feature
+# Canvas Beaver - Gradebook Caching

 ## Overview

-The grade processor now automatically caches gradebook data to speed up repeated runs.
+Canvas Beaver automatically caches gradebook data to speed up repeated runs.
 No more waiting for Canvas API downloads every time!

 ## How It Works